kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(a\) *General.* Rotorcraft with landing gear with skids must be designed for the loading conditions specified in this section.
 In showing compliance with this section, the following apply:

-\(1\) The design maximum weight, center of gravity, and load factor must be determined under §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.471   General.|§27.471]] through 27.475.
+\(1\) The design maximum weight, center of gravity, and load factor must be determined under [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.471   General.|§§27.471]] through 27.475.

 \(2\) Structural yielding of elastic spring members under limit loads is acceptable.